New Moon on

 True anomaly ∠205.1°

-The true anomaly is ∠205.1°.
-At the beginning of the next synodic month the true anomaly is going to be ∠234°.
+The true anomaly of the Moon orbit is ∠205.1° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠234°.

 Moon after apogee

-2 days after point of apogee on 14 July 2004 at 21:08 in ♊ Gemini.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 12 days, until the Moon reaches the point of next perigee on 30 July 2004 at 06:25 in ♑ Capricorn.
+2 days since point of apogee on 14 July 2004 at 21:08 in ♊ Gemini the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 12 days until the Moon reaches the point of next perigee on 30 July 2004 at 06:25 in ♑ Capricorn.

 Distance to Moon 402 908 km